 Some product structures include maintenance charges.
 These charges are reviewed annually in light of changes in maintenance expense levels and the market level of inflation.
 This review may result in changes in charge levels.

 Mortality risk is not significant since Quilter does not provide life protection business.
 Mortality risk is a minor risk on the Collective Investment Bond product provided by QLPL.
-This risk is mitigated through external reinsurance.

 C.1.3 Life underwriting risk concentration